 Certificate credit requirements for individual courses:

-Attendance is required at the first class for all courses.
+For course credit attendance is required at the first class for all courses.
 In order to receive credit, 80 percent of a course must be attended (at least 12 hours of a 15-hour course).